 GeneCards Summary for UNC5C Gene

 UNC5C (Unc-5 Netrin Receptor C) is a Protein Coding gene.
-Diseases associated with UNC5C include Hereditary Colorectal Cancer.
-Among its related pathways are Netrin-1 signaling and Netrin Signaling.
-GO annotations related to this gene include netrin receptor activity.
+Diseases associated with UNC5C include Alzheimer Disease.
+Among its related pathways are Guidance Cues and Growth Cone Motility and Netrin-1 signaling.
+Gene Ontology (GO) annotations related to this gene include netrin receptor activity.
 An important paralog of this gene is UNC5B.

-Receptor for netrin required for axon guidance.
-Mediates axon repulsion of neuronal growth cones in the developing nervous system upon ligand binding.
-Axon repulsion in growth cones may be caused by its association with DCC that may trigger signaling for repulsion.
-Also involved in corticospinal tract axon guidances independently of DCC.
-It also acts as a dependence receptor required for apoptosis induction when not associated with netrin ligand.
+Receptor for netrin required for axon guidance (By similarity).
+Mediates axon repulsion of neuronal growth cones in the developing nervous system upon ligand binding (By similarity).
+NTN1/Netrin-1 binding might cause dissociation of UNC5C from polymerized TUBB3 in microtubules and thereby lead to increased microtubule dynamics and axon repulsion (PubMed:28483977).
+Axon repulsion in growth cones may also be caused by its association with DCC that may trigger signaling for repulsion (By similarity).
+Might also collaborate with DSCAM in NTN1-mediated axon repulsion independently of DCC (By similarity).
+Also involved in corticospinal tract axon guidance independently of DCC (By similarity).
+Involved in dorsal root ganglion axon projection towards the spinal cord (PubMed:28483977).
+It also acts as a dependence receptor required for apoptosis induction when not associated with netrin ligand (By similarity).